mlesniak/go-playground/README.md

 - [ ] Refactor authentication package
 - [ ] Add support for refreshToken
-- [ ] Use zap as logging library
+- [ ] Use zerolog as logging library
 - [ ] Add logging to authentication
 - [ ] Deploy keycloak to K8s cluster
 - [ ] Cache token to prevent accessing keycloak on each request
 - [ ] Add integration tests
 - [ ] Add swagger
-- [ ] Do we want a custom context?